Website icon Xpert.Digital

 The digital transformation of GWE: A pioneering role in the industry

-Benchmark for the industry: digitalization as a necessity
+Benchmark for industry: Digitalization as a necessity

-The digital lighthouse factory: networking the value chain
+The digital lighthouse factory: Networking the value chain

-The digital twin: key technology for efficiency and prevention
+The digital twin: Key technology for efficiency and prevention

-A decisive element in this process is the so -called digital twin.
-A digital twin is the most accurate virtual mapping of a real object, a system or even an entire production system.
-Not only geometric information is taken into account, but also functional data such as load behavior, temperature, wear and energy consumption.
-In this way, tests, simulations and analyzes can be carried out in the digital space that would be associated with considerable effort or even risk in the real world.
-"In the digital twin, possible weak points are uncovered at an early stage" - and that is exactly the key to increasing efficiency and prevention of errors.
+A crucial element in this process is the so-called digital twin.
+A digital twin is a virtual representation of a real object, a system, or even an entire production system that is as accurate as possible.
+This includes not only geometric information but also functional data such as load behavior, temperature, wear, and energy consumption.
+In this way, tests, simulations, and analyses can be performed in the digital realm that would be extremely costly or even risky in the real world.
+"Potential weaknesses are identified early on in the digital twin"—and therein lies the key to increasing efficiency and preventing errors.

 Autonomous production through artificial intelligence

-Automation: relief for people
+Automation: Relief for people

 Sustainability as a central objective

-Infrastructures for the Industrial Metaverse
+Infrastructures for the industrial metaverse

 Networked supply chains and agility as a competitive advantage

-Quality management: development through technological innovation
+Quality management: Development through technological innovation

-🗒️ Xpert.Digital: A pioneer in the field of extended and augmented reality
+🗒️ Xpert.Digital: A pioneer in the field of Extended and Augmented Reality

-Find the right Metaverse agency and planning office such as a consulting firm - Image: Xpert.Digital
+Finding the right Metaverse agency, planning office, or consulting firm - Image: Xpert.Digital

-More about it here:
+More information here:

 Advantages of the personnel development strategy